Azure/Vision-AI-DevKit-Pages/docs/_pages/home.md

   - title: "Prove your concept"
     excerpt: |
-      With the Vision AI DevKit and Azure services, quickly take your project from concept to reality.
+      Use the Vision AI DevKit and Azure services to quickly take your Intelligent Edge project from concept to proof.

       # Join the Community
       Get help and help others with Vision ML projects by joining our [Tech Community](https://aka.ms/VAIDK-IoTTechCommunity){:target="_blank"}
-      # Intelligent Edge: Fast local processing, backed by the power of the cloud
+      # Intelligent Edge: Local processing, backed by the power of the cloud
       As an [Intelligent Edge device](https://azure.microsoft.com/en-us/overview/future-of-cloud/){:target="_blank"}, the Vision AI DevKit runs your vision ML models locally for fast image inference.
-You can add business logic to your concept, sending only the most important data to the cloud for more advanced processing and response.
+With additional business logic, send only the most relevant data to the cloud for additional processing and response.

 advantages:
   - video_path: https://easstandardhosting123.blob.core.windows.net/asset-0a1504fe-8b97-4e8f-a312-2a5eef36c891/Vision_AI_101418.mp4?sv=2015-07-08&sr=c&si=1da79a8d-775c-4a56-af1a-173c36a1823b&sig=W7ACJX%2F0FrlqxYg7TlPfjojO3Ajf%2FiHy7eW4%2FfgK%2BAk%3D&st=2018-10-25T01%3A49%3A06Z&se=2118-10-25T01%3A49%3A06Z